TechnicJelle/GPUForBeginners/docs/README.md

 # How To Get Started With GPU Programming for Beginners

-If you want to start GPU Programming but don't know how yet, you have come to the right place!
+If you want to start GPU Programming or Graphics Programming but don't know how yet, you have come to the right place!
 This online book will guide you through the whole process!

 From your first blank window, to your first triangle, to a 3D model loader, and hopefully beyond!